Golden serpent guardian of Ukhu Pacha, the Lower World of healing

 People with a strong Journey Work orientation often describe a lifelong sense of living in two realities at once.
 The visible world is real – but it is not the only layer.
 Dreams carry information they act on.
 Synchronicities cluster around decisions in ways they have stopped trying to explain.
 They can enter altered states more easily than most people – through meditation, rhythm, movement, or simply sustained attention.
 This is not dissociation.
 It is a different relationship with the boundaries of ordinary consciousness.

 Ancestral and Ceremonial Healing shows up as a heightened sensitivity to family patterns – the ones that repeat across generations with no apparent reason, the emotional inheritance nobody chose, the weight of what was unresolved before you arrived.
-People with this expression often feel drawn to understand their lineage not as history but as something actively present.
-They have a natural relationship with ritual – not necessarily religious ritual, but intentional acts that mark transitions and create space for something to shift.
-They understand, at some level, that they are not the first person in their line to encounter what they are encountering.
+These people have a natural relationship with ritual – intentional acts that mark transitions and create space for something to shift.

-Each of the four Shamanic types has a specific shadow – the place where its particular strength turns against itself.
+Each of the five practices has a specific shadow – the place where its particular strength turns against itself.

 Soul Retrieval’s shadow is the search becoming an identity.
-The person knows they are incomplete, knows something needs to come back – and that knowledge can calcify into a permanent story about being broken, missing, not yet whole enough to fully engage with life.
-The retrieval work stops being an active process and becomes a condition.
 The incompleteness becomes the reason not to begin – not to commit, not to build, not to be fully present – because those parts are still out there waiting to return.
 The shadow is using the genuine reality of fragmentation as an ongoing explanation for not arriving.

 Power Animal Work’s shadow is instinct becoming isolation.
-The intelligence of primal knowing is real – and the contempt for analysis and institutional life that sometimes accompanies it can become a wall.
+The contempt for analysis and institutional life that sometimes accompanies this expression can become a wall.
 Not every structure is a cage.
-Not every deliberate process is a betrayal of instinct.
 When the power of non-human intelligence hardens into rejection of human complexity, the person loses access to the relational world that also requires them.
-The animal intelligence was meant to serve life in community, not replace it.

 Journey Work’s shadow is non-ordinary reality becoming a permanent alternative to ordinary engagement.
-The person with strong Journey Work capacity can access other layers of reality with relative ease – and those layers are often more interesting, more coherent, and less painful than everyday life.
-The shadow is spending more and more time in those states while the ordinary relationships, responsibilities, and embodied life go unattended.
-Visions are genuine.
-They are not a substitute for showing up.
+The person with strong Journey Work capacity can access other layers of reality with relative ease – and those layers are often more interesting and less painful than everyday life.
+The shadow is spending more and more time in those states while ordinary relationships and responsibilities go unattended.

 Ancestral and Ceremonial Healing’s shadow is the lineage becoming a burden that justifies not moving.
-The work of completing inherited patterns is real – but it can become a story in which every present difficulty is rooted in the ancestral past, and therefore nothing can change until that past is fully resolved.
 The ceremony that was meant to create completion gets repeated endlessly because completion keeps not quite arriving.
 The lineage work was meant to free the person to live forward.
 When it becomes the organizing principle of a life, it has reversed its own intention.

 Ukhu Pacha – the lower world, where the serpent moves – is the world of what moves beneath the surface.
 In the INTI NAN framework, it is the territory of transformation: the patterns that run beneath conscious experience, and the mechanisms through which they change.